 The straight lines of the stairs lead me to my son as he sits amongst them.
 For instance, when I edited this image, I converted it to black and white so that all you see is the shadow and light play on the stairs as my son sits offset in the middle.
 Next, I burned the foliage so that your eye was not distracted by it but left slight highlights to give a sense of environment.

 Sometimes, I just want to capture tiny details of life that we seem to oversee on a daily basis.
 I love that my son collected these freshly fallen acorns on a recent walk along with leaves that are beginning to show color.
 What I love even more is the textures when they are combined.

-I converted this to black and white so that just his tiny hands and nature collection were emphasized.
-I burned the space around his hands and brought out the light and highlights on the leaves and acorns so that you see only my vision that I want to convey.
+You’ll notice I converted this to black and white so that just his tiny hands and nature collection were emphasized.
+Next, I burned the space around his hands and brought out the light and highlights on the leaves and acorns.
+After that you only see what I wanted you to see.

-Next time you take your camera out shooting, pay attention to what you take notice of –not just everything and anything- and think how you can minimize the frame so that only the viewer sees your visual voice.
+Above all, next time you take your camera out shooting, pay attention to what you notice.
+I challenge you to think how you can minimize the frame so the viewer sees your vision.

 – 5 Tips for Shooting with Composition in Mind

 Thank you, Click it up A Notch for having me!

 Thank YOU for such an incredible tutorial!
 Loved reading it and picked up a couple of things I can’t wait to do :)